AuburnSounds/Dplug/examples/README.md

 ### Examples
    * `examples/distort`: mandatory distortion plugin, with a PBR UI.
 Fork this for your own plug-in.
+     This one explains how to use `TimedFIFO` for UI feedback, `Canvas`, `ImageKnob`, custom widgets that draw to both Raw and PBR layer.
    * `examples/clipit`: mandatory distortion plugin, with a flat UI.
 Fork this for your own plug-in.